hanami/guides/content/v2.2/introduction/building-a-web-app.md

 end
 ```

+This tells the relation to use the `'books'` table we just created, and use that table's schema as its own (instead of manually specifying it).

 Lastly, we need to ensure the database is cleaned between tests.
 Add the Database Cleaner gem to the `:test` section of your `Gemfile`:

 ```ruby